suryanshvermaa/scsCloud/README.md

    - Install the ingress controller; make sure hosts match your setup or port-forward the controller
 - Object storage errors
    - Ensure `STORAGE_PRICE_PER_GB_PER_MONTH_IN_RUPEES` is set and that the user has enough SCS Coins for enable/extend endpoints

+- Container Service not reachable in cluster
+   - Verify the Service selector matches the Deployment label (`app: scs-container-service`) and that the Service name/port align with your Ingress/backend expectations

+- Postgres init errors (containerService)
+   - If you see `function gen_random_uuid() does not exist`, add `CREATE EXTENSION IF NOT EXISTS pgcrypto;` to the top of `containerService/up.sql` before table creation

 ---